-I continue to meet nonprofit executive directors and development professionals who insist one must be creative when writing a grant proposal in order to grab the attention of the potential donor and to secure funding.
+I often meet nonprofit executive directors and development professionals who insist one must be “creative” when writing a grant proposal in order to grab the attention of the potential donor and to secure funding.

 A well-regarded grant professional I know in Texas once remarked when we discussed this quandary,

 One of the earliest articles on Carolyn’s Nonprofit Blog, “Grant Writing: A Reality Check,” is also one of my most read.
-And while I heartily endorse securing formal grant writing training (as I have done), my mantra in the article is that one must follow instructions, but at the same time, be flexible.
+I note therein that I heartily endorse securing formal grant writing training (as I have done), but my mantra in the article is that one must follow instructions (and each potential funder is different).
+But at the same time, be flexible in your thinking.

-This is not the case with government grant writing, of course, but it certainly is when it comes to writing grants for private sector funders.
-The latter can throw you a “curve ball,” as they say.
-Listen and respond as requested, rather than simply following the preset format you learned during a grant writing seminar.
-After all, you are approaching a unique individual, family, foundation or corporation for funding.
+This is not generally the case with government grant writing, but it certainly is when it comes to writing grants for private sector foundations, corporations and for individuals.
+Listen and respond as requested, rather than simply following the preset format you may have learned during a grant writing seminar.
+After all, you are approaching a unique donor for support.
 You must respect their inquiries and the way in which they prefer to receive information.

-I wanted to share a few links I recently discovered that might be of help to grant writers reading this post.
-There is excellent advice to be found therein.
+I wanted to share a few insightful links by other grant writing experts that might be of help to those reading this post.

 - Sukey Blanc of the American Association of University Women, “How to Write Grant Proposals: 8 Tips from an Expert” (September, 2014).